ofds/prodash/README.md

 # ProposalAI: Legislative Analysis Engine

-ProposalAI is a powerful backend service designed to autonomously fetch, analyze, and score legislative proposals.
+ProposalAI is a powerful backend service designed to autonomously fetch, analyze, and score legislative proposals from Brazil's Chamber of Deputies.
+It now captures not only the proposals themselves but also the entire voting record, including individual deputy votes, parties, and thematic areas.

 Leveraging a modern tech stack and a robust Clean Architecture, this project provides a streamlined way to process and understand complex legislative data using the power of Large Language Models (LLMs).

 ### Table of Contents